SirRuggie/MBR-xbebenk/Usage.md

-# The Usage guide to MyBotRun xbebenk
+# Using MyBotRun xbebenk
-MyBotRun can be launched multiple different ways depending on how you'd like to use it and how many accounts you have connected.
+There are different ways to launch MyBotRun depending on your preferences and the number of accounts you have connected.

-**Note:** If you have not launched MyBotRun before, there will not be a profiles folder in the directory where you pulled from Sourcetree.
-It is recommended that you follow the below step under Single Session if this is the first time.
+**Note:** If you haven't launched MyBotRun before, there will not be a "profiles" folder in the directory where you pulled the files from Sourcetree.
+It is recommended that you follow the instructions for "Single Session" if this is your first time using the bot.

 ### Quick Links
 [Single-Session](Usage.md#single)
 [Switch Accounts](Usage.md#switch)
 [Multi-Instance](Usage.md#multi)

-## <a name="acc"></a>Clash Account Preparation
+## <a name="acc"></a>Preparing Your Clash of Clans Account
-In order for a Town hall 3 account to properly run with MyBotRun, you **MUST** upgrade it until you have 70 capacity *Army Camps*, which would be two army camps at level 3.
+In order for MyBotRun to work properly with a Town Hall 3 account, it must have at least 70 capacity *Army Camps*.
+This can be achieved by upgrading two Army Camps to level 3.
-**NOTE:** The game gives you enough gems to gem everything in order to get things prepared for MyBotRun, please ensure this is done.
+**NOTE:** The game provides enough gems to upgrade everything needed to prepare your account for MyBotRun, make sure to do so before running the bot.

 ## <a name="single"></a>Single Session
 ### First Time Use Setup
-* Open the folder that xbebenk was downloaded to via Sourcetree.
+* Open the folder where you downloaded MyBotRun from Github via Sourcetree.

 ![Images](Images/Usage/MyBotRun_01.png)
-* Right-Click on MyBot.run.au3 and select "Run Script (x86)"
+* Right-click on the file "MyBot.run.au3" and select "Run Script (x86)"
   * if a User Account Control window appears, select Yes

 ![Images](Images/Usage/MyBotRun_04.png)